narann28/lab7final/README.md

 ## Project Description
 <!-- you can include known bugs, design decisions, external references used... -->
+In this project, I made a chatroom application where users can create chatrooms, and join existing chatrooms.
+Users are free to message other people in the chatroom.
+For the backend I am using MongoDB.
 ## Ethics Questions

 ### Question 1